-Diesel powered generators are widely seen as the most reliable form of backup power in the event of problems with the grid.
+Diesel powered generators are widely seen as the most reliable form of backup power.
+They are usually used in the event of problems with the grid.

-From a mechanical perspective a diesel generator from well-respected brands such as Perkins, Cummins, Volvoor John Deere can run for many thousands of hours without the likelihood of breakdown or the need for an overhaul.
-However, as we have discussed in previous blogs (cf “Check your diesel generator’s fuel” and “Basic diesel generator maintenance“) no genset can provide long-term power security if it’s not looked after properly.
+From a mechanical perspective a diesel generator from well-respected brands such as Perkins, Cummins, Volvoor John Deere can run for thousands of hours without the likelihood of breakdown or the need for an overhaul.
+However, as we have discussed in previous blogs (cf “Check your diesel generator’s fuel” and “Basic diesel generator maintenance“) no gen set can provide long-term power security if it’s not maintained.

 - Problems with starter batteries.

 - Fuel filter clogging – usually from old or water-contaminated fuel.

 Our recommendations for core maintenance checks (that don’t necessarily need an engineer call out) are as follows: